Shreyas-hacker/learn-terraform-azure/README.md

 This script will:
 - Initialize Terraform
 - Apply the Terraform configuration to create Azure resources
+- Install necessary software and dependencies
 - Connect to the newly created VM
-- Install necessary software and dependencies
 - Configure the VM for your specific use case

 4. Follow any prompts that appear during the script execution.

-After the script completes, your Azure VM will be fully set up and ready for use.
+After the script completes, your Azure VM will be fully set up and also torn down after the execution of the entire `.sh` script.

 Note: Make sure to review the `setup_vm.sh` script before running it to understand the exact steps it will perform in your Azure environment.